Scream 3 (soundtrack)

 Two albums were released to promote the 2000 slasher film Scream 3.
 The first one, consisting of an original soundtrack, was released as Scream 3: The Album by Wind-up Records on January 25, 2000.
-It features 18 songs, largely of the metal genre, performed by artists such as Creed, System of a Down, Slipknot, Powerman 5000, Full Devil Jacket, Godsmack, Incubus, Static-X and Coal Chamber, some of which are represented in the film.
+It features 18 songs, largely of the nu metal genre, performed by artists such as Creed, System of a Down, Slipknot, Powerman 5000, Full Devil Jacket, Godsmack, Incubus, Fuel, Sevendust, Static-X and Coal Chamber, some of which are represented in the film.
 It was commercially successful, peaking at number 32 on the Billboard 200 charts, and also certified gold by the Recording Industry Association of America, signifying that the album achieved sales in excess of 500,000 units.
 The album was released on iTunes on February 1, 2012.

 Marco Beltrami who scored the previous instalments had returned to score Scream 3.
 To complete the score within the deadline, he employed seven orchestrators and experimented with the recording of instruments in unusual circumstances such as physically and electronically altering the traditional sound of a piano while continuing to include a heavy vocal orchestra in his tracks.
 Scream 3: The Score is the original score album released by Varèse Sarabande on February 29, 2000.

 Soundtrack

 Background

 Apart from the metal genre songs, Nick Cave wrote a sequel to the song "Red Right Hand"—being heard in all three films as well as the 2022 reboot—which was playing in the closing credits, but was not included in the soundtrack.
 Beltrami also derived few notes from the song in his score.
-The American metal band Creed also recorded "Is This the End" played in the end credits.
-The band's song "What If" was used in the film, and was promoted with a music video, resembling the events of the film and includes a cameo by David Arquette, which was used in the film's home media release.
+The American post-grunge band Creed also recorded "Is This the End" played in the end credits.
+The band's song "What If" was used in the film, and was promoted with a music video, resembling the events of the film and includes David Arquette reprising his role as Dewey Riley with Roger L. Jackson voicing Ghostface through archival audio recordings from the first Scream, which was used in the film's home media releases.